The Top 5 Employment Trends for Franchisors to Watch

 4. Gen-Z seeks experience from multiple organizations.

 Employee recruitment and retention is currently the number one challenge for many franchise organizations.
-One in four employees that responded to the Franchising@WORK survey indicated they did not see a long-term career opportunity at their current company, with 66 percent of Gen-Z employees indicating they plan to leave their company within the next two years.
+One in four employees that responded to the Franchising at Work survey indicated they did not see a long-term career opportunity at their current company, with 66 percent of Gen-Z employees indicating they plan to leave their company within the next two years.

 While employment mobility is not a new trend among younger workers, job-hopping and freelance/“gig work” have become much more pervasive in the past few years.
 Given the increased budget dollars going into employee recruitment in the current war for talent, franchise organizations will be hard-pressed to design effective retention programs and clearly communicate the long-term career path opportunities within their organization—especially for younger workers.